 If multiple relationships exist between a taxpayer and tax professional, the most recent online account access authorization will override any existing online account access authorization level for that tax professional.

-Example 2: Entity ABC Corporation has authorized tax professional John Smith as a POA with limited online account access.
-Entity ABC Corp. later files a TIA, naming John as TIA representative with full online account access.
-Upon authorization of the full online account access, John’s access to Entity ABC Corp.’s account will be changed from limited to full for both the POA and TIA relationships.
+Example 2: Entity ABC Corporation has authorized tax professional John Smith as a POA representative with limited online account access.
+ABC Corp. later files a TIA, authorizing John as TIA representative with full online account access.
+Upon authorization of the full online account access, John’s access to ABC Corp.’s account will be changed from limited to full for both the POA and TIA relationships.

 For more information about online account access, go to ftb.ca.gov/access.

 This online account access authorization does not affect the ability of your tax professional(s) to take actions on your behalf or the information they can receive by phone, chat, or in person.

 If you do not want your tax professional to have any online account access to your tax information, you will need to contact us at 800-852-5711, to request online access to your tax information to be disabled.
 If requested, you will not be able to access your tax information online as a result.

 If your POA Declaration is rejected, this request for online account access will not be processed and no updates will be made to online account access levels for any existing relationships.

 Note: Online access is not available for 540NR Group Nonresident Return accounts.